-The Sing Dynasty is Dartmouth College's premier pop and folk a cappella group.
+The Dartmouth Sings is Dartmouth College's premier pop and alternative a cappella group.

-Affectionately called the Sings, the members of the Dartmouth Sing Dynasty perform all of their own arrangements and choreography.
-The Sings have an eclectic repertoire compiled from a variety of musical genres including contemporary pop, folk, R&B, musical theatre, alternative, and Dartmouth traditionals, among others.
+The members of the Sings perform all of their own arrangements and choreography, with an eclectic repertoire spanning the genres of contemporary pop, folk, R&B, musical theatre, alternative, and Dartmouth traditionals, among others.
 The group tours the nation annually, and has performed at various venues in cities such as Los Angeles, San Francisco, Honolulu, New York, Chicago, and Boston.

 Each fall, offers of membership are extended to selected students following a competitive audition process.